PauLuke/Linux-tips/Tips/Running Code in the Terminal with Geany.md

 - `--hold` prevents kitty from closing immediately after executing the program.
 If you are using any other terminal, this flag probably will cause a error.
 - `sh` is the shell used to run the following command.
 You can replace it with any other shell you prefer (e.g., `bash`, `zsh`, `fish`, etc.).
 - `-c` tells the shell to execute the command that follows.
-- `chmod +x %c && %c` makes the compiled file executable and then runs it. `%c` is a placeholder Geany will substitutes with a shell script file that will make your code run.
+- `chmod +x %c && %c` makes the compiled file executable and then runs it. `%c` is a placeholder Geany will substitutes with a shell script file (`.sh` file) that will make your code run.

 ## 4. Why `chmod +x %c`?

-Sometimes, the script file that Geany generates isn't marked as executable by default.
+The shell script file that Geany generates isn't marked as executable.
 This can result in an error when the shell tries to execute it.
-Adding chmod +x %c ensures the file is executable before attempting to run it.
-This small fix can save you from confusing runtime errors.
+Running `chmod +x %c` ensures the file is executable before attempting to run it.